harishcst/ephemeral-vpn/README.md

 ./vpn_manager.sh create_vpn personal-vpn lon1
 ```

-This will create a VPN server in London (`lon1`).
-It also generates a default profile in the format <droplet_name-region>.ovpn.
+First checks if your ssh key is available in DigitalOcean infra.
+If not, it adds your ssh key in DO through the API.
+It then spins up a new DigitalOcean Droplet in the London (`lon1`) region, attaches your ssh key, installs OpenVPN on it, and gets it ready for secure connections.
+It also generates a default profile in the format <droplet_name-region>.ovpn. and downloads it to your local.

 ### 2. List Available Regions